git-alexis/holbertonschool-porfolio-PoKing/PoKing_portfolio/README.md

 ## License
-The Tank Tales app is free and open-source software licensed under the GNU General Public License.
+The PoKing app is free and open-source software licensed under the GNU General Public License.